T. J. Ryan: Queensland politician

-The State Library of Queensland holds several collections providing insight into the complexity and divisiveness of the conscription debate at the time, but the Stable Collection 1917-1991 containing a surviving copy of Hansard No. 37 is considered a treasure among them.
+The State Library of Queensland holds several collections providing insight into the complexity and divisiveness of the conscription debate at the time, but the Stable Collection 1917–1991 containing a surviving copy of Hansard No. 37 is considered a treasure among them.

 Federal politician

 Ryan was asked by a resolution of a special federal Labor conference to enter federal politics, the only occasion that such a motion has been passed.
 He was campaign director for the Labor Party during the 1919 Federal election, and was elected to the House of Representatives in the Federal Parliament as the member for West Sydney.
 In 1920, he was appointed King's Counsel.
 He had been widely touted as a likely Labor leader before his premature death.

+In 1920, Ryan was elected Assistant Leader of the Labor Party.
+This position was effectively the Deputy Leader of the party in the House of Representatives, as the Deputy Leadership was held by senator Albert Gardiner.
+Ryan held this position until his death.

 Although a big man physically, Ryan was not strong in health.
 Weakened by influenza while he was in England at the time of the 1918 flu pandemic, he suffered repeatedly thereafter from bronchial and nasal infections.
 Furthermore, he seldom took a holiday and was tired from overwork.
 In July 1921, he set out to campaign for the Labor candidate William Dunstan in the by-election for the federal seat of Maranoa.
 He was sick at the start and his condition worsened during the long trip.
 On 1 August 1921, he died in Glenco Hospital, Barcaldine, Queensland, of pneumonia.
 His body was taken by train to Brisbane, past crowds gathered at each station.
 Archbishops Duhig and Mannix presided over his funeral in St Stephen's Cathedral and his burial in Toowong Cemetery.

 Personal life

 Ryan married Lily Virginia Cook in 1910.
 She survived him with a son and a daughter and, in 1944, was appointed the Queensland government representative in Melbourne.
+Ryan was a Catholic and good friends of Archbishop of Brisbane James Duhig.